yoqais/MS41-VIN-CHANGE/README.md

 6. Click (F3) Program
 7. It will direct you to flash it twice then it will say Flashing DONE.
 8. Vin change is Complete!
+9. Ignition off for 10 seconds then check new Vin in INPA MS41.1/2 Coding section

 ### 🔸 Error 201 Wrong ECU Hardware Number 1406464 (BSU Not possible)
 This error occurs when your ECU's Stock ROM is different than what ROM is flashed currently on it.
 Followed by the error is a 7 digit number, which usually corresponds with your current ROM's ECU SW Number.
 Take note of it.
 - Open folder \EC-APPS\NFS\DATA - This is the directory for WinKFP, specifically where your Daten files are saved.